noahbenson/vss2024/index.md

         degree; University of Sao Paulo, Brazil), Neuroscience (Master's degree;
         Federal University of ABC, Brazil), and now the intersection of AI and imaging.
-I am interested in (geometric) deep learning, vision, neuroscience, and explainable and fair AI research.
+I am interested in (geometric) deep learning, vision, neuroscience, and explainable and fair AI research.</p>
         </td>
         </tr>
         </table>